-The three main Iwi in the Southern Rural Corridor have specific aspirations:
+The three main iwi in the Southern Rural Corridor have specific aspirations:

-- Ngāti Manawa aim to uplift health and wellbeing in Murupara by supporting economic development and creating a thriving community that acts as the service hub for the Southern Rural Corridor.
-This includes establishing a service centre on SH38, revitalizing the town centre, improving community infrastructure, progressing the housing development at Miro Drive and developing housing at Evans Park. - water management, upgrading homes, developing papakāinga, renewable energy projects, ecotourism, revitalizing the Ngāti Whare have goals for Minginui and Te Whaiti which support self-sufficiency and include sustainable waste and town centre, and strengthening educational facilities.
+- Ngāti Manawa aim to uplift health and wellbeing in Murupara, by supporting economic development and creating a thriving community that acts as the service hub for the Southern Rural Corridor.
+This includes establishing a service centre on SH 38, revitalising the town centre, improving community infrastructure, progressing the housing development at Miro Drive and developing housing at Evans Park. - Ngāti Whare have goals for Minginui and Te Whaiti which support self-sufficiency and include sustainable waste and water management, upgrading homes, developing papakāinga, renewable energy projects, ecotourism, revitalising the town centre, and strengthening educational facilities. - Ngāi Tūhoe have documented their aspirations in Tūhoe Te Uru Taumatua and tribal authorities' publications.
+Ngāi Tūhoe's long-term housing goals are outlined in the Tuhoe Blueprint: Housing 40 Year Vision.